 Oil painters always apply a sizing to the canvas first.
 Traditionally, painters use rabbit-skin glue as a size to fill in the pores of the canvas, before they add the white primer or gesso layer.
 The size will tighten up any slackness of the stretched canvas, providing a smooth, taut, and uniform surface on which to add the primer.

-In the field of painting conservation, the conservator works from the back of the canvas, repairing or replacing the linen strands which are adhered to the sizing.
+In the field of painting conservation, the conservator or restorer works from the back of the canvas, repairing or replacing the linen strands which are adhered to the sizing.

 "The Artist's Handbook of Materials and Techniques" by Ralph Mayer is the definitive reference book for oil painters who wish to learn the exact formulas and mixtures for grounds, mediums, and pigments, and the chemistry of such artistic materials.